Cambridge English

 they had not studiedthey hadn't studied

-Questions are also really, really easy.
-Just put 'had' in front of the subject:
+Questions place 'had' in front of the subject:

 Yes/No Questions